 San Mateo Heritage Alliance is an alliance of community leaders who believe that protection of our shared heritage is a core value in a mature community.
 Our heritage is what we have inherited from the past, to value and enjoy in the present, and to preserve and pass on to future generations.
-It is important to protect our heritage as it adds character and distinctiveness to our community and provides a sense of identity.
+Protecting our heritage is one important way we maintain our community's distinctiveness, character and identity.

-Heritage, tangible as well as intangible, has a positive influence on many aspects of the way a community develops.
-Heritage is, or should be, the subject of active public reflection, debate, and discussion.
-What is worth saving?
-Heritage is a contemporary activity with far-reaching effects.
-It can be an element of far-sighted urban and regional planning.
+Heritage, tangible as well as intangible, has a positive influence on many aspects of the way a community develops - a contemporary activity with far-reaching effects.
+Heritage can be an element of far-sighted urban and regional planning.
 It can be the platform for political recognition, a medium for intercultural dialogue, a means of ethical reflection, and the potential basis for local economic development.
 It is simultaneously local and particular, global and shared.
+As such, it should be the subject of active public reflection, debate, and discussion.
 Heritage is an essential part of the present we live in--and of the future we will build.

 BOARD OF DIRECTORS

 Environmental & regulatory specialist, retired small business owner, historic

 Affordable housing and historic resource advocate, former Trustee California Preservation Foundation, former San Mateo Greater Downtown Commissioner.